cosmin1805/WOL-WEB-INTERFACE/README.md

 # WOL WEB INTERFACE

 This is a docker container used to control your lan devices.
+The service runs on port 3000 and if you wanna change it look at the documentation/wiki.